hasban0/Text-Binary-Converter/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to [Hasan Hüseyin KARAKAYA](mailto:hasankarakaya0341@gmail.com).
+For any questions or suggestions, feel free to reach out via email["hasankarakaya0341@gmail.com"].